The Eric & Wendy SchmidtData Science for Social Good

 For three months in Chicago they apply their coding and analytics skills, collaborate in a fast-paced atmosphere, and learn from mentors coming from industry and academia.

-The 2014 program brings 48 aspiring data scientists from across the country to Chicago.
-They are graduate and undergraduate students from quantitative and computational fields - from computer science to machine learning to statistics to public policy.
+The 2014 program brought 48 aspiring data scientists from across the country to Chicago.
+They were graduate and undergraduate students from quantitative and computational fields - from computer science to machine learning to statistics to public health and public policy.

-From June 2 to the end of August, they will work in small teams on an analytics project in partnership with nonprofits, local governments, or federal agencies.
-Fellows will work on high impact problems, analyzing dozens of datasets, and learning from decision-makers on the front lines of public policy.
+From June 2 to the end of August, they worked in small teams on analytics project in partnership with nonprofits, local governments, or federal agencies.
+Fellows work on high impact problems, analyzing different types of data, and learning from decision-makers on the front lines of public policy.

-Each team is led by full-time mentors who will serve as project leads and techincal advisors.
+Each team is led by full-time mentors who serve as project leads and techincal advisors.

 Read our blog to follow the fellowship and learn about our projects.

 The fellowship is led by Rayid Ghani from the Computation Institute & Harris School of Public Policy at the University of Chicago, and Former Chief Data Scientist of the 2012 Obama campaign.
-It's organized by an interdisciplinary team from the Computation Institute, a joint initiative between the University of Chicago and Argonne National Laboratory.
+It's organized by an interdisciplinary team from the Center for Data Science and Public Policy, which is a University of Chicago initiative across the Computation Institute and the Harris School of Public Policy.

 Director - Center for Data Science and Public Policy, Computation Institute & Harris School of Public Policy, University of Chicago.
 Former Chief Scientist of 2012 Obama campaign